Meghana-Analyst/Meghana-Chimirala/Looker Studio_Projects/Hospital Administration Analysis/README.md

 ## 💡 Key Highlights

 - 📅 **Patient Admissions Overview:** Track total admissions, discharges, and daily trends
-- 🧑‍⚕️ **Departmental Workload:** See how various departments (e.g., Cardiology, Emergency, Pediatrics) are performing
+- 🧑‍⚕️ **Emergency Cases:** See how emergency cases are recorded
-- 📍 **Geographical Trends:** Breakdown of patient origins to support outreach planning
+- 📍 **Racial Trends:** Breakdown of patient origins to their health status
-- 📈 **Monthly Comparison:** Monitor patient footfall and trends over time
-- 🛏️ **Bed Utilization Metrics:** View occupancy rates and bed management insights
+- 📈 **Total Number of Procedures:** Toal number of procedures recorded

 ---

 ## 🎯 Purpose of the Project